wq/wq/docs/api/config.md

 `"first_page"` | (Default) The first 50 (or `per_page`) items will be stored offline; subsequent records can be accessed through pagination.
 `"all"` |  The entire dataset will be stored for offline use.
 (Useful for [domain values / foreign keys][field types]) `"none"` | None of the dataset will be stored offline; every list and detail view will require a network request.
 `"filter"` | Specify a custom filter for the offline cache.
 The full dataset can be accessed via pagination.
-Note that this option assumes that a `cache_filter` will be specified with a Python function to do the actual filtering:
+Note that this option assumes that a `cache_filter` Python function will be [registered with wq.db's router][router] to do the actual filtering:

 ```python
 # myapp/rest.py